Signs & Symptoms of Pitta Imbalance

 In the Blood, Skin, & Sweat

 Excess pitta may cause the skin to appear red or yellowish in color or it may be hot to the touch.
-You might also see hives, rash, acne, eczema, psoriasis, or dermatitis.
+You might also see hives, rash, acne, psoriasis, or dermatitis.
 Excess heat in the blood can cause fever, hot flashes, burning or itching sensations, bleeding tendencies, hematomas, and hemorrhoids.
 It can cause people to burn or bruise easily and can increase sun sensitivity.
 The tongue may appear red or inflamed and there may be bleeding gums, canker sores, or mouth ulcers.
 Excessive sweating, acidic perspiration, and strong, fleshy-smelling body odor are other common manifestations of imbalance.
 Signs of more severe disturbances in these areas include visible capillary networks, severe bleeding disorders, hemorrhage, jaundice, hepatitis, abscess, gangrene, melanoma, lupus, gout, mononucleosis, blood clots, strokes, and myeloid leukemia.

 Elsewhere in the Body